Automating Snowpipe for Amazon S3¶

 5. Select the Trust relationships tab.

-6. Select Edit trust relationship.
+6. Select Edit trust policy.

 7. Modify the policy document with the DESC STORAGE INTEGRATION output values you recorded in Step 4: Retrieve the AWS IAM User for your Snowflake Account (in this topic):